 Luck or skill?

 A key problem is that it often can be difficult to know if success is down to luck or skill.
 ING senior economist Ian Bright blogs that in the Euro 2012 football tournament, (good and bad) luck played more of a role than many people might acknowledge.
 Likewise, while some investors perform better than others, even for several years in succession, it is sometimes not clear whether luck or skill determines that success.
 Kahneman and others have argued that professional investors may not perform better than the market in general, supporting the case for passive rather than active investing.

 Valid to managing money

-When it comes to important financial decisions, don’t just follow the opinions of friends, family and even experts.
-Consider if they fit your circumstances, test them by seeking contradictory information.
-And measure what the implications would be personally if their views proved incorrect.
+When it comes to important financial decisions, don’t just follow the opinions of friends, family or even experts.
+Consider if they fit your circumstances, and test them by seeking contradictory information.
+And what would happen if their views proved wrong?